Simulating neutrino echoes induced by secret neutrino interactions: Results

 In realistic scenarios, an incident neutrino loses energy at each scattering, and the energy is transferred to the upscattered neutrino from the C$\nu$B. Multiple scatterings then lead to so-called neutrino cascades \cite{Ioka:2014kca,Ng:2014pca,YOSHIDA1994187}.
 In this example we set $g=0.1$ and $D=500$ Mpc, and look at the scattering of neutrinos with initial energy $\varepsilon_\nu=500$ TeV.

 We note that as the incident neutrino loses energy and leaves the resonance region, the cross section will continue to decrease.
-It is therefore possible that a particle may start off in the optically-thick regime, yet ending up in the optically-thin regime after a few scatterings, when the mean free path exceeds the propagation length.
-We can select neutrinos that remain in the optically-thick regime by choosing an energy window that is sufficiently close to the resonance, thus avoiding the possibility of a neutrino entering the optically-thin regime.
+It is therefore possible that a particle may start off in the optically thick regime, yet ending up in the optically thin regime after a few scatterings, when the mean free path exceeds the propagation length.
+We can select neutrinos that remain in the optically thick regime by choosing an energy window that is sufficiently close to the resonance, thus avoiding the possibility of a neutrino entering the optically thin regime.

 In the limit that neutrinos cascade down to energies such that the optical depth is below unity, we have the shortest time delay can be estimated with the conservative estimate \cite{Murase:2019xqi},

 where $\mathcal{M}$ is the mean number of scatterings and can be determined from the MC simulation.